PhilippSpo/momentum-flow-router/README.md

 </template>
 ```
 ### Define transitions
 Call the `Transitioner.setTransitions` method and give it your transition configuration.
-The pattern for the key is `routeName->routeName` and the value is a momentum transition (see the [momentum]((https://github.com/percolatestudio/meteor-momentum) package for more options for predefined transitions)
+The pattern for the key is `fromRouteName->toRouteName` and the value is a momentum transition (see the [momentum]((https://github.com/percolatestudio/meteor-momentum) package for more options for predefined transitions)
 ```javascript
 Transitioner.setTransitions({
   'main->left': 'left-to-right',